The secluded but beautiful North Cyprus

 Looming up in the mountains above Kyrenia are the dramatic ruins of St. Hilarion Castle.
 This castle, that has inspired fairy tale illustrators and movie producers alike, is partially built into solid rock and climbs up and up together with the mountain wall.
 According to legends, the castle is named after a Cypriot monk called Hilarion, who lived and died in Kyrenia Mountains and in this castle.
 Later a Byzantine chapel, monastery and fort was built over and around his tomb.

 The castle is divided in three main parts.
-In the “ground floor”, inside the outer walls and towers, lie gardens, armories and stabling areas.
+In the “ground floor”, inside the outer walls and towers, were gardens, armories and stabling areas.
 The second section, that is reached along upward paths, consist mostly of living quarters and there is a chapel as well.
-Reaching the third part, once surrounded by a thick Byzantine wall, requires a climb up quite steep steps towards the peak.
+Reaching the third part, once surrounded by a thick Byzantine wall, requires climbing up quite steep steps towards the peak.
 Views from Prince John’s Tower and Royal Apartments are rewarding, and there is a viewing platform also; popular place for taking pics and just watching the scenery.
 Admission fee is 9 Turkish lira (Feb 2018), so roughly 2 euros, and the castle is totally worth it.
-It’s recommended to reserve at least couple of hours to wander through the surprisingly large setting, and remember to wear comfortable shoes, there are lots of stairs and uneven ground in the castle.
+It’s recommended to reserve at least couple of hours to wander through the surprisingly large setting.
+Remember to wear comfortable shoes, since there are lots of stairs and uneven ground in the castle.

 Another popular site for a day trip from Kyrenia is Bellapais village and monastery.
 The name translates to “beautiful peace”, and the setting really is charming.
 The small village is about 5 km out of Kyrenia, 220 meters above sea level.
 The monastery was founded by Aimery de Lusignan in 12th century, but the site is said to be used as a residence for the bishops of Kyrenia and as a place of refuge from Arab raids already in 7th and 8th centuries.
 The handsome, Gothic style main structure was built in 1267-1284.
 Admission fee to the Bellapais Abbey is roughly 2 euros, but for us it was enough to see this building from the outside and to wander around the picturesque village.
 Bellapais is also a good starting point for longer walks on the mountains.